steadramon/ESPGeiger/docs/outputs/webportal.md

 * **NTP Config** — time zone and NTP server settings.
 See [NTP Configuration](/configuration/ntp).
 * **HV Config** — high-voltage tuning for ESPGeiger-HW boards.
 See [HV Configuration](/configuration/hv).

+## Console log

+The Status page includes a live console tail of the device's log.
+Timestamps follow two formats:

+* `HH:MM:SS` — wall-clock time (device has synced to NTP and applied its configured timezone).
+The web UI converts these to your browser's local timezone so they line up with the graph.
+* `HH:MM:SS*` — uptime since boot.
+The trailing asterisk signals that NTP hasn't synced yet; the time is not wall-clock and the browser should not timezone-shift it.
+Once NTP syncs, new lines appear without the asterisk.

+In [offline mode](/configuration/offlinemode) there is no wall-clock and no asterisk — timestamps are plain uptime.
+The web portal itself isn't reachable when WiFi is disabled, but the same format appears on the serial console.

 ## HTTP endpoints

 The ESPGeiger web portal exposes a number of HTTP endpoints that are useful for integration, scripting, or simply linking to directly from a browser.